 Hundreds of reenactors echoed these chants of self-liberated, formerly enslaved people as they marched to seize Orleans territory in 1811.
 We were performing Slave Rebellion Reenactment (SRR), a community engaged performance spanning 24 miles over two days, through the River Parishes outside New Orleans and culminating in the city itself.

 Charles Deslondes, Gilbert, Quamana, Marie Rose, and the many enslaved people who were part of the 1811 revolt are unsung heroes: their vision, if known, can inspire many.
 Their rebellion is a profound “what if?” story.
 It had a small but real chance of succeeding—what would that have meant for US and world history?
 Understanding that the past was not predetermined opens the ability for people to dream “what if?” for the future.

-Slave Rebellion Reenactment is a conceptual community-engaged performance that will restage and reinterpret Louisiana’s German Coast Uprising of 1811.
-This was the largest rebellion of enslaved people in United States history and took place outside of New Orleans.
-SRR will animate a suppressed history of people with an audacious plan to organize, take up arms and seize Orleans Territory, to fight not just for their own emancipation, but to end slavery.
-It is a project about freedom.
+Our reenactment restaged and reinterpreted Deslondes’ German Coast Uprising of 1811—the largest rebellion of enslaved people in United States history, which took place upriver from New Orleans.
+SRR animated a suppressed history of people with an audacious plan to organize, take up arms and seize Orleans Territory, to fight not just for their own individual emancipation, but to end slavery.
+It was a project about freedom.